 Now, let’s discuss the different types of automation and the main differences between them.

-Industrial and software automation
+Industrial vs. software automation

-To learn more about robotics, RPA, IA and many other topics related to automation, take this free course in Automation Academy, our online training platform: Automation Essentials.
+To learn more about robotics, RPA, IA, and many other topics related to automation, take this free course in Automation Academy, our online training platform: Automation Essentials.